Alex-Bailon/sql-employee-tracker/README.md

 * console.table (to display data in a nice table)

 ## Installation/Usage
-Please ensure to do the following before running code:
+Please ensure to do the following before/when running code:
 * Run `npm install`
 * Make sure to run both `schema.sql` and `seeds.sql` files in mySQL Workbench
 * To run code type `npm start`
+* Ensure to setup departments first, Roles after that and lastly add employees.

 Below is a demonstration how the code operates
 ![employee tracker demonstration](./assets/sql-Employee-Tracker.gif)